bigcommerce/dev-docs/docs/api-docs/catalog/v2-v3-examples.md

 }
 ```

-Even though only one option value was edited, option value IDs for all other options have also changed.
+Even though we edited only one option value, option value IDs for all other options have also changed.
 The control panel will display these options as **(Custom)**.

 **V3 response**